LaunchCodeEducation/lchs/src/chapters/strings/exercises.rst

       and then print the result.
    b.
 Change all of the letters in the DNA string to UPPERCASE and print the
       result.
    c.
-Note that if you need to *reassign* the changes back to the ``dna`` variable in order to see them printed.
+Note that you need to *reassign* the changes back to the ``dna`` variable in order to see them printed.
       Apply these fixes to your code so that ``print(dna)`` prints the DNA strand in UPPERCASE with no whitespace.